 Select artworks from The Hibernation Project by Caitlind r.c.
 Brown & Wayne Garrett, 2019/2020.
 Domestic intervention, various materials and scales.

-The Hibernation Project is a weekly marathon of domestic art-making occuring in Caitlind & Wayne’s home and yard for the duration of 12 weeks in 2019, and again in 2020.
-A tool for embracing (or combating) Winter in Calgary, the project is intended as a gratifying, productive, and immediate experience for artist, free from bureaucracy and the pressure of perfection – a gestation period for ideas, for workshopping concepts, for the dreams of we who wake to sleep.
+The Hibernation Project is a weekly marathon of domestic art-making occuring in Caitlind & Wayne’s home and yard for the duration of 12 weeks each year.
+A tool for embracing – and combating – Winter in Calgary, the project is intended as a gratifying, productive, and immediate experience for artists, free from bureaucracy and the pressure of perfection – a gestation period for ideas, for workshopping concepts, for the dreams of we who wake to sleep.
 Visit the The Hibernation Project blog to view all artworks.

 Yesterday, Today, Tomorrow, Lane Shordee, Caitlind r.c.
 Brown & Wayne Garrett, 2018.
 Custom hourglasses, brass, steel, electronics, microcomputers, sand.
 Commissioned by the Alberta Foundation for the Arts in partnership with the cSPACE Projects. cSPACE King Edward, Calgary, Canada.

 Yesterday, Today, Tomorrow visualizes the complex passage of time as it relates to the cSPACE King Edward, a historic sandstone school turned art space.
 105 hourglasses are suspended overhead – one for each year from the building’s construction in 1912 until it reopened as cSPACE in 2017.
 Speaking to the difference between time as a pragmatic measurement (Chronos) and time as an experience (Kairos), half the hourglasses measure universal time like a clock, and half measure personal increments of time collected through a public Time Gathering.
 Ranging from “THE TIME IT TAKES TO call mom” to “THE TIME IT TAKES TO realize it was just a dream and you are no longer lying next to me,” brass tags attached to various hourglasses indicate the increment of time being measured in sand.